legrego/homeassistant-elasticsearch/README.md

 ### Authenticating via username/password

-You need to create a user and role with appropriate privileges.
+If you choose not to authenticate via an API Key, you need to create a user and role with appropriate privileges.

 ```json
 # Create role